arif9011/A-Medium-Sized-International-Retail-Company-Data-Analysis/README.md

 Creating Hieratchies will allow us to drill down on our report and perform greater analysis.
 #### Milestone 4:  Set Up Report
 I have created  four report pages and name them as follows:
-Executive Summary
+Executive Summary,
-Customer Detail
+Customer Detail,
-Product Detail
+Product Detail,
-Stores Map
+and Stores Map.

 #### Milestone 5: Build The Customer Detail Page